Section508Coordinators/ACRT/README.md

 ## Instruction to use application
 1) After ACRT is downloaded, unzip/extract files and open index.html  (preferred browsers are Firefox, Microsoft Edge, or Google Chrome). <br />
-2) Select [ACRT Training Manual](https://github.com/Section508Coordinators/ACRT/blob/master/Resources/ACRTTrainingManual.pdf ) inside 'Resources' folder for detail instruction.  to view instruction manual in accessible pdf file for details. <br />
+2) Select [Instruction](https://github.com/Section508Coordinators/ACRT/blob/master/Resources/ACRTTrainingManual.pdf ) inside 'Resources' folder for detail instruction.  to view instruction manual in accessible pdf file for details. <br />
 3) Select **'Create Report'** to create or edit test result.
 4) Select and load either standard template JSON file (TT4 or TT5 JSON file from 'Resources' folder for the first time) or valid custom JSON file (one you created for editing). <br />
 ![Select & Load](./Resources/select_load.JPG)